stefmolin/pandas-workshop/notebooks/README.md

 # Workshop Notebooks

 This directory contains the notebooks for following along with the session.
 You should run the cells as we progress through the session.
-Each section has exercises, which you can complete in the respective notebooks.
+Each section contains exercises, which you should complete in the `workbook.ipynb` notebook.

 | Section | Notebook |
 | --- | --- |